zhy-idk/zhy-idk/README.md

 ### im dum and i cant help it
-all of my commits are just from troubleshooting this readme file because i cant get this thing to show on my profile
+most of my commits are just from troubleshooting this readme file because i cant get this thing to show on my profile

 lisa and calie when